 With growth in disruptive technologies and rapid increase of powerful mobile devices and other gadgets, an enormous data explosion is being witnessed which is accelerating at a great speed.
 The volume of data is not only growing rapidly but it is becoming more and more varied, complex and less structured.
 As a result, the term ‘Big Data’ has evolved and growing big in the minds of every entrepreneur who desires to extract critical insights and derive business benefits out of it.
 This data is characterized as magnificent, multifaceted, and highly difficult to analyze.

 While some organizations are planning to take initiatives to handle Big Data, others have already started working on it.
-However, most of the organizations lack in an articulated strategy for this Big Data execution.
-A study conducted in June’13 established that 64% of the corporations were investing or planning to invest in the Big Data technology in 2013, 30% had already invested while 19% decided to invest within the next year, and an additional 15% planned to invest within 2 years.
+However, most organizations lack in an articulated strategy for this Big Data execution.
+A study conducted in June’13 established that 64% of the corporations were investing or planning to invest in Big Data technology in 2013, 30% had already invested while 19% decided to invest within the next year, and an additional 15% planned to invest within 2 years.

-This clearly shows the potential along with the underlying risk caused by this strategy gap; and it is this risk factor that makes enterprises act cautious about investing in Big Data initiatives.
+This clearly shows the potential along with the underlying risk caused by this strategy gap, and it is this risk factor that makes enterprises act cautious about investing in Big Data initiatives.

 What benefit can be generated from the given data?

 Will the value generated will be more than what it costs us to collect, assimilate and process it?

 In response to the above questions, Big Data providers have created a strong ground via the use of cloud computing at the core.
 It enables corporations to analyze the feasibility and relevance of Big Data solutions in their IT operation sphere at a fraction of the cost that they might have to invest in developing in-house capabilities.